spiffe/tornjak/examples/tls_mtls/README.md

 ### Deliver the CA certificate to Tornjak (mTLS only)

-For mTLS we will additionally need to deliver a user CA certificate to the Tornjak container.
-Currently it is found at `CA-user/rootCA.crt`.
+For mTLS we will additionally need to deliver a client CA certificate to the Tornjak container.
+Currently it is found at `CA-client/rootCA.crt`.
 The process is the same.
 First we create the secret:

 ```
-kubectl create secret generic -n spire tornjak-user-certs \
+kubectl create secret generic -n spire tornjak-client-certs \
-  --from-file=CA-user/rootCA.crt
+  --from-file=CA-client/rootCA.crt
 ```

 Then we mount the secret to the Tornjak container via volume mount, as in the previous secret volume mount, retaining the previous modifications: